Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fil-PH/learn-scams.md

 - Your passwords should be strong and unique.
 It is recommended that you use a [password manager app](https://www.howtogeek.com/141500/why-you-should-use-a-password-manager-and-how-to-get-started/) to create and store your passwords.
 - Keep your computer free of malware.
 Although an antivirus can be of great help, it's not a panacea.
 Safe browsing and downloading is the only way to be sure your computer is clean.
 - Avoid installing browser extensions from sources you don't trust explicitly.
-- Store your assets in cold storage, like a hardware wallet or [Parity Signer](https://www.parity.io/signer/).
+- Store your assets in cold storage, like a hardware wallet or [Axia Signer](https://www.axia.io/signer/).

 ### Always check the source